szrlee/szrlee.github.io/content/authors/admin/_index.md

 I was a research visiting student at Cornell with [John E. Hopcroft](http://www.cs.cornell.edu/jeh/).
 I initiated and organized the [reinforcement learning seminar](https://rlseminar.github.io/) from 2019 to 2023.

 My research vision is to develop reliable interactive AI **agents** for complex environments.
-I design **scalable architectures and algorithms** with **fundamental tools**.
-They are recognized with awards:
+I design **scalable architectures and algorithms** and create **fundamental tools**, recognized with awards:

 - Presidential PhD Fellowship
 - SRIBD PhD Fellowship (Gold Class)